ztnickzt/Windows-Event-Log-Analysis-with-Splunk/README.md

 - SPL — Used to write searches for successful logons, failed logons, and suspicious authentication patterns.
 - Windows Host/VM — Used to generate authentication events for analysis.

+# Windows-Event-Log-Analysis-with-Splunk

+> **Disclaimer:** This lab was originally completed in March.
+My Splunk Enterprise Trial license has since expired, so I am currently unable to access the original Splunk environment to capture additional screenshots.
+Because of this, the screenshots included are limited to the ones I took while recreating this write-up.

 ## Steps

 1: Windows Log Activity Generation